aurbac/aws-systems-manager/README.md

 ![Run Command Result](images/run-command-result.png)

-**Once each instance task is finished you can check the web server by accessing by the public IP in your browser.**
+**Note:** Once each instance task is finished you can check the web server by accessing by the public IP in your browser.

 ## Patching Linux and Windows with Maintenance Windows